Zeiss AxioZoom microscope

 Example pictures here and here.

-3. Switch 1 is transmitted light.
+3. Optional: Switch 1 is transmitted light.
 Use adjustment knob to make brighter or dimmer.
+You only have to turn this on if you want transmitted light from under the sample.

-5. Switch 3 is for fluorescence.
+5. Optional: Switch 3, is for fluorescence.
 Use adjustment knob to make brighter or dimmer.

 6. After the touch screen is on, you may run Zen software.